Firefly55lm/football_market_graph_analysis/README.md

 We also provide in this Readme an overview of the most important points.

 ### RESEARCH QUESTIONS
-We aime to answer the following reserch questions:
+We aim to answer the following reserch questions:
 - What are the main relationships between the teams of the 7 major European leagues in terms of the sports market?
 - What are the main relationships between football clubs and agents in terms of the sports market?
 - What are the relationships between the world's football leagues in terms of player transfers?